agentmorris/MegaDetector/megadetector/api/batch_processing/README.md

         },
             // Videos appear in the same format as images, with the addition of the
             // "frame_rate" field (for the file) and the "frame_number" field (for each
             // detection).
+For videos, "frame_rate" and "frame_number" are required fields.
+			//
+			// frame_rate should be greater than zero, and can be int- or float-valued.
+			//
+			// frame_number should be int-valued, and greater than or equal to zero.
+			//
-Detections are typically included for just one representative
+			// Detections are typically included for just one representative
             // frame for each detection category, but detections may also be reported for
             // multiple frames for a single detection category, as in this example.
 			{
             "file": "path/from/base/dir/video_with_person.mp4",
-			// frame_rate is a required field for videos; it should be >0, and can be int-valued or
-			// fractional.
 			"frame_rate": 20,
             "detections": [
                 {
                     "category": "2",
                     "conf": 0.871,
                     "bbox": [0.1, 0.2, 0.3, 0.4],
 					"frame_number": 0
                 },
                 {
                     "category": "2",